mbabineau/cloudviz/README.md

 This package exposes Amazon CloudWatch as a data source for Google Chart Tools.
 With it, you can quickly generate graphs like this:
 ![RequestCount for ELB](http://mbabineau.github.com/cloudviz/example-elb-requestcount.png)

+Cloudviz is proudly sponsored by [Bizo](http://bizo.com).
+For details on the project's origin, see this [blog post](http://dev.bizo.com/2010/03/introducing-cloudviz.html).

 ## Getting started
 1. Familiarize yourself with:
    * [Amazon CloudWatch](http://aws.amazon.com/cloudwatch/) ([docs](http://docs.amazonwebservices.com/AmazonCloudWatch/latest/DeveloperGuide/))